-Application of graphic, numeric and analytic methods to model, interpret and solve real-world problems involving: linear, quadratic, rational, radical, exponential and logarithmic functions; systems of linear and quadratic equations or inequalities; and absolute value equations or inequalities.
-Selection and application of appropriate graphing utility and/or computer program to interpret, model and analyze a collection of data and/or application problems.
-Additional topics include conic sections and an introduction to matrices and determinants.
+The second of a two-course sequence in algebra.
+This course completes some topics from the first course, such as factoring and operations on rational and radical expressions, and includes the addition of new topics such as absolute value equations and inequalities, exponential and logarithmic expressions and equations, conic sections, and an introduction to matrices and sequences and series.
+The concept of functions is developed including composition and inverses.
+Quadratic functions are covered in depth.
 Computational techniques developed in beginning algebra are prerequisite skills for this course.
-Appropriate for students with knowledge of beginning algebra or who have had at least two years of high school algebra but have not used it for several years.
+This course is appropriate for students with knowledge of beginning algebra or who have had at least two years of high school algebra but have not used it for several years.
+Graphing calculators are required for this course.
 Maximum of five 5 units can be earned for taking MATH 103 and 110.
 AA/AS GE

-120 MATHEMATICS FOR GENERAL EDUCATION
+120 MATHEMATICS FOR GENERAL EDUCATION 3 UNITS

-Prerequisite: "C" grade or higher or "Pass" in MATH 103 or 110 or equivalent.
+Prerequisite: "C" grade or higher or "Pass" in MATH 103 or 110 or equivalent 3 hours lecture

 This course covers topics from logic, set theory, probability, statistics and computer math that provide a very brief introduction to the structure of mathematical theories, the history of mathematics, and applications of mathematics to the real world.
-Designed for students who do not intend to prepare for a career in science or business
+Designed for students who do not intend to prepare for a career in science or business.

-125 STRUCTURE AND CONCEPTS
+125 STRUCTURE AND CONCEPTS OF ELEMENTARY MATHEMATICS I 3 UNITS

-OF ELEMENTARY MATHEMATICS I 3 UNITS Prerequisite: "C" grade or higher or "Pass" in MATH 103 or 110 and MATH 097 or equivalent.
-Corequisite: None
+Prerequisite: "C" grade or higher or "Pass" in MATH 103 or 110 and MATH 097 or equivalent 3 hours lecture, 1 hour laboratory

-In blending the mathematical topics of sets, whole numbers, numeration, number theory, integers, rational and irrational numbers, measurement, relations, functions and logic, the course will investigate the interrelationships of these topics using a problem-solving approach and appropriate use of technology.
+In blending the mathematical topics of sets, whole numbers, numeration, number theory, integers, rational and irrational numbers. measurement, relations, functions and logic, the course will investigate the interrelationships of these topics using a problem-solving approach and appropriate use of technology.